NateEag/how-i-code/content/debugging-programs.rst

 programs output a lot of diagnostic and informational data.
 If there are monitoring systems for the program you are analyzing, look at those too.

-The production data from the impacted users are always helpful (though it is not always practical to obtain them due to security and privacy constraints).
+Production data from the impacted users are helpful (though it is not always practical to obtain them due to security and privacy constraints).

+..
+TODO Link 'development environment' to essay on deployment, configuration, and defining environments.

 You can also run experiments on the program to collect data and falsify hypotheses.
-In most cases, you can do that by running the program in a development context and using a debugger, additional log statements, or other changes to the program to gain a clearer understanding of the issue's root cause.
+In most cases, you do that by running the program in a development environment and using a debugger, additional log statements, or other changes to the program to gain a clearer understanding of the issue's root cause.

 Finally, programmers have a great advantage that most experimental scientists do not.
 We can read the definition of the program we are investigating.
 In most